Personal liberty important aspect of constitutional mandate, arrest should not be routinely made: SC

-New Delhi: Merely because an arrest can be made as it is lawful does not mandate that it must be made, the Supreme Court has said, while observing that personal liberty is an important aspect of constitutional mandate.
+New Delhi, Aug 20 Merely because an arrest can be made as it is lawful does not mandate that it must be made, the Supreme Court has said, while observing that personal liberty is an important aspect of constitutional mandate.

 The apex court said if arrest is made routine, it could cause “incalculable harm” to the reputation and self-esteem of a person.